Extracting Interpretable Physical Parameters from Spatiotemporal Systems using Unsupervised Learning: Discussion

 \section{Discussion}

 We have developed a general unsupervised learning method for extracting unknown dynamical parameters from noisy spatiotemporal data {\em without} detailed knowledge of the underlying system or the exact form of the governing PDE.
 While we do not explicitly extract the governing PDE, our method provides a set of tunable relevant parameters, which characterize the system dynamics in independent and physically interpretable ways, coupled with a highly transferable predictive model.
+This is often enough to provide significant insight into the physics of the system: for example, by examining the effect of varying an unidentified relevant parameter on the predictions of the model, we can disentangle the parameter from other effects (parameterized by the other relevant parameters) and interpret it independently.
+This is precisely how we identified the spurious phase velocity parameter extracted by the model trained on nonlinear fiber propagation (Fig.\ \ref{fig:fiber}d).
+One potential complication of interpreting the parameters extracted using our method is that each parameter must represents an independent factor of variation in the dynamics of the dataset.
+This means that if features of the dynamics are highly correlated in the underlying dataset, they will be parameterized by the same parameter, e.g.\ the parameters extracted from the nonlinear fiber propagation dataset corresponding to group velocity and second order dispersion also capture higher order dispersion terms (Appendix \ref{apx:fiberanalysis}).

 The flexibility and robustness of our model comes from using a generic physics-informed neural network model for nonlinear PDEs.
 The interpretability of the resulting extracted parameters is a result of the variational autoencoder (VAE) training and regularization (Appendix \ref{apx:vaereg}) as well as the inductive biases imposed by our physics-informed network design.
 By using appropriate spatial averaging in the dynamics encoder (DE) and dynamic convolutions in the propagating decoder (PD), we ensure that both the parameter extraction and the propagation prediction from our model are physically motivated and generalizable to arbitrary system sizes and geometries.
 The dynamic convolutions, in particular, are an important physical inductive bias for encouraging the model to learn latent parameters which govern the propagation dynamics.
 As a result, the learned parameter-to-kernel mappings in the trained predictive model are fully transferable, which we can demonstrate by evaluating the predictive model {\em without retraining} on a different set boundary conditions (see Appendix \ref{apx:altboundary}).